mudit5707/Grokking-s-Algorithms/README.md

-# Grokking Algorithms – Python Implementations

-A collection of algorithm implementations, exercises, and experiments completed while studying **Grokking Algorithms** by Aditya Bhargava.
+# Grokked-Algorithms

+A personal collection of algorithms, data structures, problem-solving techniques, and interesting programming implementations that I learn, explore, and build over time.

+This repository serves as my algorithmic playground and long-term storage space—a place where I can keep pushing code whenever I encounter a concept worth preserving.

+## About

+Many of the algorithms in this repository were learned while reading the excellent book **"Grokking Algorithms"** by Aditya Bhargava, which provides an intuitive and highly visual introduction to algorithmic thinking.

+Other implementations come from a variety of sources and courses

-The goal of this repository is not only to understand how algorithms work, but also to implement them from scratch and explore their behavior through testing and experimentation.
+The goal is not to create a comprehensive algorithms library, but rather to maintain a growing collection of implementations that I have personally understood, coded, tested, and found interesting.

----

 ## Topics Covered

-### Searching

-* Binary Search

-### Sorting

-* Selection Sort
-* Quicksort

-### Recursion

-* Recursive Problem Solving
-* Divide and Conquer (Quicksort)
+As the repository grows, it may include:

-### Graph Algorithms
+* Graph Algorithms

   * Breadth-First Search (BFS)
+  * Dijkstra's Algorithm
-* Dijkstra's Shortest Path Algorithm
+  * Shortest Path Problems

-### Data Structures
+* Sorting Algorithms
+* Searching Algorithms
+* Greedy Algorithms
+* Dynamic Programming

-* Arrays
+* Recursion & Backtracking
+* Trees and Binary Trees
 * Hash Tables
-* Graphs
-* Queues
+* Heaps and Priority Queues
-* Stacks

----

-## Featured Algorithm: Dijkstra's Algorithm

-One of the most interesting algorithms in this repository is **Dijkstra's Algorithm**, which finds the shortest path between nodes in a weighted graph.

-Key concepts explored include:

-* Weighted graphs
-* Cost tracking
-* Parent tracking
-* Priority-based exploration
-* Shortest path reconstruction

-Example use cases:

-* GPS navigation systems
-* Network routing
+* Union-Find
-* Logistics optimization
+* String Algorithms
-* Pathfinding in games

----
+* Miscellaneous Problem Solving Techniques

-## Why This Repository Exists
+## Repository Philosophy

-This repository serves as:
+This repository is intentionally informal.

-* A personal learning journal
-* A reference for future revision
-* A collection of clean algorithm implementations
-* A demonstration of problem-solving and programming skills

----

-## Language

-Python 3

----
+Some programs may be highly optimized.
+Some may simply be educational implementations.
+Some may exist solely because I thought they were cool.

+The common factor is that every algorithm here taught me something worth remembering.

-## Resources
+## Why "Grokked"?

-* *Grokking Algorithms* by Aditya Bhargava

----
+Because understanding an algorithm is far more satisfying than merely memorizing it.

+This repository documents algorithms that I have (hopefully) *grokked*—or at least attempted to.

-*"An algorithm is just a set of instructions for accomplishing a task."* — Aditya Bhargava
+*"An algorithm is just a clever idea that survived contact with reality."*